smartcontractkit/mcms/docs/key-concepts/mcm-proposal.md

-# MCMS Proposal
+# MCM Proposal

-The **MCMS Proposal** is a structured document that defines a set of operations to be executed across multiple blockchains.
+The **MCM Proposal** is a structured document that defines a set of operations to be executed across multiple blockchains.
 Proposals are typically created to carry out specific transactions, like contract interactions or asset transfers, in a coordinated manner across different chains.

 > [!NOTE]
-> An MCMS Proposal is used specifically when controlling only MCM contract.
+> An MCM Proposal is used specifically when controlling only MCM contract.
 > If you require timelock and batching functionality, consider using the [RBAC Timelock proposal](./timelock-proposal.md).

 ## Proposal Structure

-The MCMS Proposal can be serialized into a JSON document with the following structure:
+The MCM Proposal can be serialized into a JSON document with the following structure:

 <!-- panels:start -->
 <!-- div:left-panel -->